cchitsiang/awesome-stars/topics.md

 ## docker

+- [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear and Height Alternative.
+Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
 - [meysamhadeli/awesome-dotnet-tips](https://github.com/meysamhadeli/awesome-dotnet-tips) - A curated list of awesome tips and tricks, resources, videos and articles in .net, software architecture, microservice and cloud-native
 - [FurlanLuka/microservice-stack](https://github.com/FurlanLuka/microservice-stack) - A suite of tools that aim to help developers create microservice architectures
 - [EddieHubCommunity/LinkFree](https://github.com/EddieHubCommunity/LinkFree) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.